WikiNeo/wikineo.github.io/_posts/2021-05/2021-05-19-power-on-self-test.md

 ---
-title: 'Power-on self-test'
+title: '[Boot] Power-on self-test'
 published: true
-tags: Computing
+tags: Linux
 ---

 A power-on self-test (POST) is a process performed by firmware or software routines immediately after a computer or other digital electronic device is powered on.